davibelo/FullStackWebDevDjangoHTMX/notes/createDjangoNotes.md

 ### Optional test, not linking your local folder to the container

-- Run the container, with:
+- Create the container, with:

         docker run -p 8005:8000 --name djangoproj djangoproj